Evolving the Kaiser Family Foundation’s Data-Rich Platforms

 In 2012, they looked to Alley Interactive and WordPress VIP to build a new and flexible platform that could unify all of their legacy content and sites and put them in a position to continue to innovate online.
 This required migrating 20 years’ worth of data spanning 10 different data sources including two content management systems, Sitecore and Commonspot, to WordPress.
 In the course of this initiative, they sought to provide consistency across their wide range of sites, publications, and form factors, broaden the number of contributors who directly used their publishing tools, and improve efficiency and reuse across the platform.
 In keeping with their mission, they sought above all to make the full depth and breadth of content they produce accessible to as many people as possible.

 From kickoff to launch, the project took a little over a year, and included the following:

-- Executing and optimizing an intensive data migration that involving bringing data over from 6 different databases
+- Executing and optimizing an intensive data and site migration that involved bringing data over from six different databases.